A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: Introduction

 The slim disc model (e.g.~\citealt{Abramowicz1988}, \citealt{Wang1999}, \citealt{Sadowski2009}) has been used to describe the super-Eddington regime.
 In the slim disc, the pressure is dominated by radiation rather than gas, but the disc is otherwise quite similar to the thick disc.
 Most notably, it is highly advective, which should result (in combination with the dynamo effect) in similar jet efficiencies as in the thick disc.

-Recent developments in numerical simulation methods have allowed direct tests of accretion disc models, with the exception of very thin discs corresponding to the radiatively-efficient thin disc model (\citealt{ShakuraSunyaev1973}).
+Recent developments in numerical simulation methods have allowed direct tests of accretion disc models.
+The exception to this is of very thin discs corresponding to the radiatively-efficient thin disc model (\citealt{ShakuraSunyaev1973}), which cannot yet be simulated due to their very thin nature.
+Recent simulations of accretion disc formation from cosmological initial conditions find a hyper-magnetized disc state at moderate Eddington ratios, which may supplant the original \cite{ShakuraSunyaev1973} solution (\citealt{Hopkins2024}, \citealt{Hopkins2025}).
 General-relativistic magneto-hydrodynamical (GRMHD) simulations of thick discs have confirmed most of the properties predicted by the ADAF/ADIOS models (e.g.~\citealt{Narayan2003}, \citealt{Tchekhovskoy2010}, \citealt{McKinney2012}, \citealt{Sadowski2013}).
 These simulations have also confirmed the BZ mechanism of jet launching, and they have converged on a fitting formula for the jet efficiency that is more accurate than the BZ prediction (\citealt{Narayan2021}).
 The jet efficiency in this formula depends strongly on BH spin and on the magnetization of the disc.
 It can reach values of up to several hundred per cent.
 This may appear to violate energy conservation.
 However, the efficiencies are defined as the power output relative to the mass-energy input into the BH.
 BHs can tap their own rotational energy through jet launching and lose more energy in the process than they gain mass-energy through accretion.
 In addition to confirming the operation of the BZ process, GRMHD simulations show that very mass-loaded winds are operating in the thick disc (\citealt{Yuan2012}, \citealt{Guo2023}), resulting in accretion efficiencies of a per cent or less.

 GRMHD simulations reveal two classes of objects that differ based on the strength of the magnetic field near the event horizon.
 The first are so-called `standard and normal evolution' (SANE) discs (e.g.~\citealt{Narayan2012}), while the second are magnetically-arrested (MAD) discs (e.g.~\citealt{Narayan2003}).
 In the SANE state, the event horizon magnetization is a free parameter, while in the MAD state, it has saturated and is determined by the accretion rate and BH spin.
 We expect most thick discs to be in the MAD state on theoretical grounds, due to strong advection (\citealt{YuanNarayan2014}), and this is supported by observations (\citealt{EHT2021}, \citealt{EHTSagA5}, \citealt{Yuan2022}).
 GRMHD simulations of super-Eddington, slim discs show that jet efficiencies can be similarly high as in the thick disc.
 We also expect them to be MAD, as they are advection-dominated.
 GRMHD simulations of thinner, sub-Eddington accretion discs (\citealt{Avara2016}, \citealt{Ricarte}) have found that the MAD state is possible in the thin disc, with jet efficiencies given by the same BZ formula as for the thick and slim discs.
 However, the magnetization, and therefore the jet efficiency, is lower, and heavily dependent on the Eddington ratio.
 Furthermore, it is unknown if the MAD assumption is correct for thin discs, as they are not advection-dominated.